tuncpolat/jwt-auth-nodejs/README.md

 Once the dependencies are installed, you can run  `npm run dev` to start the application.
 The server will run on port 5000.

-I suggest to also clone the front-end repo and start testing it out or you can just play with in Postman.
+I suggest also clone the front-end repo and start testing it out or you can just play with Postman.

 ---

 ## Support

-Whether you use this project, have learned something from it, or just like it, please consider supporting it with including the blog post above into your blog/website.
+Whether you use this project, have learned something from it, or just like it, please consider supporting it by including the blog post above into your blog/website.

----

 ---